 It’s also worth mentioning that parking ratios vary dramatically by city.
 For example, a good parking ratio in New York City is going to be very different than a good parking ratio in Detroit, Michigan.

 Nearly all communities have rules regarding parking, and certainly parking for a second car.
-As you approach center city, the cost of parking one car becomes expensive, the cost of parking two cars per family is often so costly that it becomes cost-prohibitive.
+As you approach center city, the cost of parking one car becomes expensive, and the cost of parking two cars per family is often so costly that it becomes cost-prohibitive.
 Demographics and location are the two parameters that most often determine if an apartment communities parking ratio is sufficient.

-How to Check for Parking?
+How to Check for Parking

 - What is the overall parking ratio for the complex?